How To Update Your Rate Plans And Cancellation Policy To Maximise Direct Bookings

 Who doesn’t want to feel that they confidently use OTAs like Booking.com to their advantage, instead of feeling used by the OTAs?

 I am big, huge in fact, on managing a balanced sales and marketing strategy that includes maximising your visibility on the OTAs, while optimising your chances of increasing direct bookings.
-A short course on this is in the making.
-If you are interested in taking back control and increasing your confidence in marketing your property, click here to hop on the wait list and be among the first to be invited to join.

 Think of these updates as a long-term remodel that will be relevant long after the pandemic is just a distant memory.
 Yes, it is designed to help you take back control right now, but it will also sow the seeds for higher profit margins when international travel returns.